Biden nominates LA Mayor Eric Garcetti for India ambassador - News Break

 Biden has stepped up ambassadorial nominations in recent weeks.

-Among his other picks are former Interior Secretary Ken Salazar as ambassador to Mexico, , and retired airline pilot Chesley ”Sully” Sullenberger, most famous for negotiating the emergency landing of a US Airways plane on the Hudson River in 2009 with no fatalities, to serve as U.S. representative on the Council of the International Civil Aviation Organization.
+Among his other picks are former Interior Secretary Ken Salazar as ambassador to Mexico, former Deputy Secretary of State Tom Nides as ambassador to Israel, and retired airline pilot Chesley "Sully" Sullenberger, most famous for negotiating the emergency landing of a US Airways plane on the Hudson River in 2009 with no fatalities, to serve as U.S. representative on the Council of the International Civil Aviation Organization.

-Biden is also expected to nominate former longtime State Department official Nicholas Burns to serve as his ambassador to China and , according to a person familiar with the decisions who was not authorized to comment publicly on the matter and spoke on condition of anonymity.
+Biden is also expected to nominate former longtime State Department official Nicholas Burns to serve as his ambassador to China and former Chicago Mayor Rahm Emanuel to serve as ambassador to Japan, according to a person familiar with the decisions who was not authorized to comment publicly on the matter and spoke on condition of anonymity.

 Associated Press writers Michael R. Blood in Los Angeles and Michael Balsamo in Washington contributed to this report.